 The Meaning of Accountability

 Our failures in accountability may stem from a misunderstanding of the meaning of accountability.
 Literally, accountability means simply the ability to give an account.
-The online Business Dictionary defines accountability as “the obligation of an individual or organization to account for its activities…” The Christian scriptures offer a similar insight in I Peter 3:15: “Always be prepared to give an answer [an account] to everyone who asks you to give the reason for the hope that you have.”
+Accountability can be defined as the obligation of an individual or organization to account for its activities.
+The Christian scriptures offer a similar insight in I Peter 3:15: “Always be prepared to give an answer [an account] to everyone who asks you to give the reason for the hope that you have.”

 But in modern congregational life accountability has become a one-way street.
 Leaders are properly expected to account for their leadership and management of the congregation—at least through annual financial and narrative reports.
 Questions at congregational, judicatory and denominational meetings are generally focused on leaders, with the assumption that it’s members’ job to hold their leaders accountable.
 But for members, there is little or no expectation of accountability at all.